nmtrang29/blog/src/content/posts/side-projects.md

 ---

 ##### Audio Reactive Visuals, 2018
-A series of audio reactive posters I created for [Midlight](https://soundcloud.com/midlight/) using Processing.
-Original static visuals designed by [Studio Naam](https://studionaam.com/).
+A series of audio-reactive posters I created for [Midlight](https://soundcloud.com/midlight/) using Processing.
+The original static visuals were designed by [Studio Naam](https://studionaam.com/).

 **Tools**</br>
 Processing